Kestler Associated Research Group

 Bioinformatics and Systems Biology of Aging: Lord of the Numbers

-Since January 2016, the Group of Hans A. Kestler has been a cooperation group between Ulm University and the Leibniz Institute on Aging (FLI) in Jena.
+Since January 2016, the Group of Hans A. Kestler has been associated to the FLI as a cooperation group between Ulm University and the Leibniz Institute on Aging (FLI) in Jena.

 The rapid development of molecular biology has given rise to an increasing demand in computational and mathematical approaches to analyze and understand the resulting data.
 In particular, advanced methods from Bioinformatics are required to extract, investigate, and integrate the essential information from high-throughput experiments, such as microarrays or Next Generation Sequencing.
 The emerging field of Systems Biology provides formal approaches to (temporal) modeling and simulating regulatory processes in biological systems.
 The research of Hans A. Kestler’s group at the FLI is at the interface of computer science, statistics and life sciences and covers the following main aspects: